Big Sur Camping: The Best Places to Camp in Big Sur

 Andrew Molera State Park

-We have yet to camp at Andrew Molera, but can vouch for the surfing and nearby hikes.
-All of the 24 campsites are hike in only, so this is not the ideal spot for car campers.
+At Andrew Molera, all of the 24 campsites are hike in only, so this is not the ideal spot for car campers.
 That being said, if you have the gear, it’s well worth the short hike to the campsites.
 They do provide a picnic table, fire pit with grill, and food storage bin at each campsite.
 There are also restrooms and garbage bins near the campsites, so you are not completely roughing it.

 Packing List for Camping in Big Sur